Editorial Policies

 • The reader or Reviewer reporting the suspected plagiarism will be informed of the outcome of the investigation.

-Article Retraction Policyarrow icon
+Article retraction policyarrow icon

 Published articles should remain extant and intact.
 However, under exceptional circumstances involving plagiarism (see Plagiarism Policy) and redundant publication or data error, articles may need to be retracted, removed or replaced in order to protect the integrity of the literature.
 The need for a retraction will be determined by the Editor-in-Chief, but may be initiated, in cases of flawed data or conclusions, at the request of the author/s.